KauzClay/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 Tanzu Application Platform includes a [Namespace Provisioner](../namespace-provisioner/about.hbs.md) which is not enabled by default.
 This section requires that you do not use the Namespace Provisioner.

 The `jenkins-task` `Task` resource uses a container image with the Jenkins Adapter application to trigger the Jenkins job and wait for it to complete.
-This container image is distributed with Tanzu Application Platform on VMware Tanzu Network, but it is not installed at the same time as the other packages.
+This container image is distributed with Tanzu Application Platform on `tanzu.packages.broadcom.com`, but it is not installed at the same time as the other packages.
 It is pulled at the time that the supply chain executes the job.
 As a result, it does not implicitly have access to the `imagePullSecrets` with the required credentials.

 > **Important** The `ServiceAccount` that a developer can configure with their